realA10001986/Dash-Gauges/README.md

 These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
 The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "startup.mp3".
-Played when the Plutonium Gauges are connected to power and finished booting;
+Played when the Dash Gauges are connected to power and finished booting;
 - "alarm.mp3".
 Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT);
 - "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.
 - "dooropen.mp3"/"doorclose.mp3": Played when the state of the door switch changes.